Film stock

+Photographic film consists of a long strip of transparent plastic film base, coated on one side with a photographic emulsion: a mixture of gelatin and microscopic light-sensitive silver halide crystals.
+A very short exposure is made, producing an invisible latent image in the emulsion, which can be chemically developed into a visible photograph.

+Most movie film records a negative image and a reversed print onto another reel of film is needed to project from.
+Many commercially recorded films use a digital intermediate step, in which film is scanned digitally for editing, and either printed from the digital file onto a positive reel with a film recorder, or projected digitally.
+Alternatively, "reversal film" can be used, which records a positive image.

-In black-and-white photographic film there is usually one layer of silver salts.
+In black and white photographic film there is usually one layer of silver salts.
 When the exposed grains are developed, the silver salts are converted to metallic silver, which blocks light and appears as the black part of the film negative.
 Color film has at least three sensitive layers.
 Dyes, which adsorb to the surface of the silver salts, make the crystals sensitive to different colors.
 Typically the blue-sensitive layer is on top, followed by the green and red layers.
 During development, the exposed silver salts are converted to metallic silver, just as with black-and-white film.
 But in a color film, the by-products of the development reaction simultaneously combine with chemicals known as color couplers that are included either in the film itself or in the developer solution to form colored dyes.
 Because the by-products are created in direct proportion to the amount of exposure and development, the dye clouds formed are also in proportion to the exposure and development.
 Following development, the silver is converted back to silver salts in the bleach step.
 It is removed from the film in the fix step and is sometimes recovered for subsequent use or sale.
 Fixing leaves behind only the formed color dyes, which combine to make up the colored visible image.
 Later color films, like Kodacolor II, have as many as 12 emulsion layers, with upwards of 20 different chemicals in each layer.
 Photographic film and film stock tend to be similar in composition and speed, but often not in other parameters such as frame size and length.